skysqlinc/skysql-docs/docs/config/Mariadb-Server-Single-Node.md

-For cloud databases with the Enterprise Server Single Node topology, the following Configuration Manager parameters are used to configure MariaDB Enterprise Server behavior:
+For cloud databases with the Enterprise Server Single Node topology, the following Configuration Manager parameters are used to configure MariaDB Server behavior:

 | Name | Default Value |
 |------|---------------|